jonathanhogg/flitter/docs/physics.md

-`!drag` simulates the effect of particles moving through a liquid/gas by applying a force to each particle, against the direction of movement, in proportion to the square of the speed and square of the `radius`.
+`!drag` simulates the effect of particles moving through a liquid/gas by applying a force to each particle, against the direction of movement, in proportion to the square of the speed and the particle cross-sectional size (the radius raised to the power of $\textbf{dimensions} - 1$).
 This is very useful for taking energy out of a simulation, otherwise particles will tend to bounce around forever.
 Particles with zero `radius` will be ignored.